wasn-eu/CubeCell_Getting_Started/README.md

 **The IndoorNode and ModularNode Firmware is only for our Nodes.
 This Firmwares will not work on other hardware.**

-These sensors are supported:

-- ADS1015/ADS1115
-- BH1750
-- BME680
-- BME280
-- BMP180
-- BMP280
-- CCS811
-- HDC1080
-- MPU9250
-- SHT2x
-- VL53L1X

-OneWire Sensors will be supported on the OW connector (internal GPIO1).
+OneWire Sensors will be supported on GPIO1.
 Right now the CubeCell hangs sometimes with activated OneWire.

 ## Use CubeCell Configurator for configuration